SC4214/WorkflowManager/README.md

   - Cause: One or more fields were left blank.
   - Solution: Complete all fields and click "Submit".
 - **Error: An project with that title already exists**
-  - Cause: The entered already exists for another project within the system.
+  - Cause: The entered title already exists for another project within the system.
   - Solution:
-    - Choose a different name for the project.
+    - Choose a different title for the project.
+    - Click "Submit".

 ## Modifying a Project (Pedro)